brendan-duncan/dart_webgpu/README.md

 ## WARNING: Experimental, Work In Progress

-Development is on-going, and not everything works.
+Development is ongoing and there are no guarantees any of it will work properly.
+The API is also in flux, to make it more Dart-centric and reduce boilerplate code.

+### Known Issues
-* Async functions like mapAsync currently trigger a crash in Dawn that I'm trying to track down.
+* Async functions like mapAsync don't work with Dart's await/Future.
+Dart will currently crash if you try.
+The WebGPU async functions, mapAsync, createRenderPipelineAsync, and createComputePipelineAsync, take a callback arg that will be called when the async promise resolves.
+The Dart async Future failures will need to be investigated further.

 ## Building WebGPU Bindings